UBC-MDS/credit_default_prediction/README.md

-In this project, we built a classification model using Logistic Regression to predict if the credit account holders will make a default payment or not next month.
-The model was trained on features that hold information about the client’s last 6 months bill and payment history, as well as several characteristics: age, marital status, gender, etc.
+In this project, we built a classification model using Logistic Regression to predict if the credit account holders will make a default payment next month.
+The model was trained on features that hold information about the client’s last 6 months bill and payment history, as well as several other characteristics such as: age, marital status, education, and gender.
+Overall, we are more interested in minimizing Type \| error (predicting no default payment, when in reality the client made a default payment the following month), as opposed to Type \|\|
-Overall, we are more interested in minimizing Type \| error (predicting not default payment, when in reality client made a default payment next month) and Type \|\| error (predicting default payment, when in reality client did not do default next month), we are using primarily *f*1 as scoring metric.
+error (predicting default payment, when in reality mo default payment was made by the client), we are using *f*1 as our primary scoring metric.
 Our model performed fairly well….

 The data set used in the project is created by Yeh, I. C., and Lien, C.
 H (Yeh and Lien 2009), and made publicly available for download in UCI